ThomasEHowell/raycon-competitive-intelligence/README.md

 **Objectives:**
 This project aims to build a data pipeline and competitive-intelligence analytics system that will:
-- Track Raycon’s daily visibility across a set of relevant Google Shopping keywords
+- Pull daily Google Shopping results for 7 high importance keywords
-- Measure Raycon’s placement (top-5, top-10, average rank) relative to competing brands such as Sony, Bose, JBL, Soundcore, and Skullcandy
+- Store the raw API payloads in a PostgreSQL raw table
-- Analyze pricing positions across sellers to understand how Raycon’s price competitiveness influences visibility
+- Transform and normalize the data into staging tables
-- Identify seller dynamics, including how many retailers list Raycon products and how this compares to competitors
+- Generate visibility and pricing metrics in analytic mart tables
-- Produce insights and recommendations based on visibility and pricing patterns
+- Produce insights and recommendations based on trends

 **Business Value:**
 By understanding visibility patterns, pricing pressures, and competitor dominance, Raycon can: